Tips to find out how much that move will cost you.

 If you haven’t created a budget before and aren’t sure how much money you spend each month, then consider reviewing your previous spending BEFORE you decide whether to move to a bigger, more expensive home.
 Start by looking at the past three or four months worth of spending and dividing your purchases into categories, like gas, groceries, entertainment, or loan payments.

-Once you add your accounts in MoneySync, then the tool’s budget feature will automatically categorize your spending, so you can quickly and easily see how much money you spend each month in different areas.
+Once you add your accounts in our budgeting tool will automatically categorize your spending, so you can quickly and easily see how much money you spend each month in different areas.

 The 30% Rule